* A video recording of this past event can be accessed here on YouTube

 Mapping Migration Memories is a multiyear research project under the (IN)>TANGIBLE_LAB in VCUArts Qatar.
 The Lab is gathering existing archived recorded memories and oral histories of the biannual Qatari migration.
 This mass movement of people, in sync with the turning of the planet and the shifting of the seasons, now exists as oral history and archived footage.
 We will share our research process of sourcing, collecting, translating, transcribing and visualizing migration memories into physical maps that become re-enacted in the desert.
 (IN)>TANGIBLE_LAB seeks to preserve and extend Living Culture and Traditional Ecological Knowledge.

-This hybrid event is free and open to the public.
-The in-person lecture will be held a the ICA auditorium.
+This virtual event is free and open to the public.
+Please register here to attend.

 Astrid Kensinger has pursued her art and design practice internationally, spending much time in Japan, Singapore, Australia and the U.S. She uses her craft to inform her multidisciplinary research collaborations.
 Astrid interweaves information visualization, cartographic performance and performance art with graphic design to visually articulate site-specific narratives, intangible heritage, contemporary issues and the map as art.
 She has exhibited and presented her work internationally in solo and group shows, juried exhibitions and conferences.
 Her most recent multidisciplinary research collaborations have included facilitating, through co-design, Dengue fever outbreak solutions (Skoll Foundation, Epihack Colombo, Sri Lanka) and visualizing the research methodologies of linguists mapping and preserving endangered languages of the South East (DIHA: Digital Intangible Heritage of Asia).
 Astrid is an associate professor and the Chair of Graphic Design at VCUarts Qatar.